 “Alarming 82% of the snakehead fish samples, the most often represented species, exceed the Thai legal standard for mercury in food which together with its frequent occurrence may cause serious health effects for its consumers,” Arnika’s expert on toxic pollution Jitka Strakova informs.

-This situation should get better regulated with a help from Minamata Convention on Mercury which became into force 17th of August this year and was ratified by Thailand in June 2017.
+This situation should get better regulated with a help from Minamata Convention on Mercury which became into force on August 17th and was ratified by Thailand in June 2017.
 This agreement signed by 128 countries and ratified by 75 will help similar areas to deal with mercury pollution.
 First official meeting of Minamata Convention will take place from 24 to 29 September 2017 in Geneva, Switzerland.

 Poisoned national park

 Map Ta Phut and Tha Tum - two industrial estates are the guiltiest for the mercury contamination of the environment in Thailand.
 Today released report names places with disturbingly high concentration of mercury in local fish meat.
 Levels of the element amount discovered in both indicated that the sources are from locations along the Thai coast (located in Rayong and Prachinburi Province respectively), but other pollution sources are the petrochemical industry and coal power plants.

 However unsurprising that heavy industrialized areas occur on the top of the list, there are other sites highly polluted by mercury that are more shocking.
 Thap Lan National Park and Chantanaburi are far more surprising as they are in rather remote countryside parts with clean environment.
 Neither of which are in close proximity to any known source of pollution.
 Nevertheless, a possible explanation has emerged.